Media Registration Process

 An assignment letter from an editor, assistant editor, assignment editor or designated organization official confirming that the journalist will be representing the organization and explaining the intended use of the resulting coverage (Bloggers may submit an overview of their blog and explain the intended use of the resulting coverage in lieu of an assignment letter.)

-Prior to applying, please review the Rx Drug Abuse & Heroin Summit Press Policies and Procedures.
+Prior to applying, please review the Rx and Illicit Drug Summit Press Policies and Procedures.

 Once your application has been reviewed, you will receive confirmation of its approval or denial via email.
 If approved, you will also receive registration confirmation.

-Media credentials will be available for pickup onsite at the Rx Drug Abuse & Heroin Summit Press Office.
+Media credentials will be available for pickup onsite in the Rx and Illicit Drug Summit Press Room.

 Interviews are not guaranteed but may be scheduled by submitting a request to firstname.lastname@example.org.